fabian-gubler/bachelor-thesis/notes/structure.md

 - Software Modularity
 - Consequences

+## Refactoring within a smart factory Context
+There are no right ways to write clean code, there are many different approaches
+- Best practices: What are the best ways concerning refactoring and design patterns when applied to smart factories.
+- Consistencies: Are there perceivable consistencies that can be applied to all projects in this field?

+Smart Factories are inherently object-oriented and thus demand previous modeling
+- Factory Components: The Components of the smart factory are objects with component-specific methods .
+- Reusability of Code: OOP enables reusing code within the project.
+One can duplicating instances and reuse code for similar objects or subclasses.

 # Methodology
+## Prior notes

+Note: To rework the entire application might be out of scope.
+Therefore it would be useful to determine which parts to refactor beforehand and focus on these.
+- First through a Literature Review hypotheses are constructed of what clean code looks like within industry 4.0
+- Effectiveness of theory and hypotheses is directly tested by application on the smart factory project.
+- Success of the result will be determined by using metrics (prone to errors, interoperability, extensibility etc.)

 ## Object/means of the work
+Describe with what tools (hardware and software) I am constrained to do this project.
 - Fischer Fabrik
 - Python
 - Software Architecture